cloudbees-core-cd-workshop/workshop-exercises/exercises/approvals-artifacts-cb-core.md

   }
 ```

 5. By default, the `preserveStashes` step will only preserver 1 run, but provides the `buildCount` parameter to set a range from 1 to 50 runs to preserve.
-We will preserve 2 to match the `buildDiscarder` policy we have in place.
+We will preserve 2 runs to match the `buildDiscarder` policy we have in place.
 6. Next, navigate to the **master** branch of your **helloworld-nodejs** job in Blue Ocean on your Team Master and run the job from the start.
 This is necessary for the `preserveStash` to take effect and for the `stash` in the **Test** `stage` to get preserved.
 7. Once the job has completed, select the **Build and Push Image** `stage` and then click on the ***Restart Build and Push Image*** link.
 The `unstash` step in the **Build and Push Image** `stage` will be successful and the job will complete successfully. <p><img src="img/more/restart_build_push_success.png" width=850/>